 Those letters, with their self-canceling inconsistency, are easy enough to brush aside, but there seems to be a more serious problem here, one that has led to a significant real-world vulnerability for lock users but that is sadly all too familiar to contemporary observers of computer security.

 The existence of this method, and the reaction of the locksmithing profession to it, strikes me as a classic instance of the failure of the "keep vulnerabilities secret" security model.
-I'm told that the industry has known about this vulnerability and chosen to do nothing -- not even warn its customers -- for over a century.
+I'm told that the industry has known about this vulnerability and chosen to do nothing -- not even warn its customers -- for over half a century.
 Instead it was kept secret and passed along as folklore, sometimes used as a shortcut for recovering lost master keys for paying customers.
-If at some point in the last hundred years this method had been documented properly, surely the threat could have been addressed and lock customers allowed to make informed decisions about their own security.
+If at some point in the last fifty years this method had been documented properly, surely the threat could have been addressed and lock customers allowed to make informed decisions about their own security.

 The tragic part is that there are alternatives.
 There are several lock designs that turn out to resist this threat, including master rings and bicentric locks.
 While these designs aren't perfect, they resist completely the adaptive oracle attack described in my paper.
-It's a pity that stronger alternative designs have been allowed to die a quiet death in the marketplace while customers, ignorant of the risks, have spent over a hundred years investing in inferior systems.
+It's a pity that stronger alternative designs have been allowed to die a quiet death in the marketplace while customers, ignorant of the risks, have spent over fifty years investing in inferior systems.

 Although a few people have confused my reporting of the vulnerability with causing the vulnerability itself, I can take comfort in a story that Richard Feynman famously told about his days on the Manhattan project.
 Some simple vulnerabilities (and user interface problems) made it easy to open most of the safes in use at Los Alamos.
 He eventually demonstrated the problem to the Army officials in charge.
 Horrified, they promised to do something about it.
 The response?
 A memo ordering the staff to keep Feynman away from their safes.